github/backup-utils/README.md

 ##### Storage

 Storage requirements vary based on current Git repository disk usage and growth patterns of the GitHub appliance.
-Allocating at least 5x the amount of storage allocated to the primary GitHub appliance for historical snapshots and growth over time is recommended.
+We recommend allocating at least 5x the amount of storage allocated to the primary GitHub appliance for historical snapshots and growth over time.

 ##### GitHub Enterprise version